topquark22/morseR24/README.md

 Solid red:
 -  Slave mode is enabled and the radio is disabled.
 This is an unsupported configuration.

+## Output follower

+Pin D7 is the output follower.
+It is enabled and disabled using the '>' commands (see **message entry** below.)

-## Test configuration
+## Manual mode

-With pin D7 jumpered to ground:
-- If the push button is pressed during reset, the button will subsequently act as a code key for manual input.
-- If the push button is not pressed during reset, the output/transmission will blink continuously every 1 second.

-With pin D7 not jumpered to ground:
-- Pressing and holding the pushbutton enters test mode.
+- Pressing and holding the pushbutton enters manual mode.
 The button will subsequently act as a code key for manual input.

 ## Radio configuration